- If your MacBook is stuck while updating, this can cause you a lot of worries, but we have the perfect guide for you.

 Some users reported that their MacBook is stuck with Estimating time remaining message.
 In most cases, you just have to leave your MacBook and wait for the update to finish.

-This can take a while, sometimes more than 5 hours, so you might want to leave your MacBook running overnight to finish the update.
+This can take a while, sometimes even a few hours, so you might want to leave your MacBook running overnight to finish the update.

 5. Make sure you’re connected to a Wi-Fi network